Embedded Computer Architecture

 performance and energy consumption.

-Details and instructions about this assignment can be found here
+Detailed documentation about this assignment can be found on

 Lab 2: Programming Graphic Processing Units